 Answer: The process of taking in and giving out air; for respiration; is called breathing.

 Which membrane controls the movement of lungs?

 Breathing in Other Animals

 Animals, which belong to amphibia, reptilian, aves and mammalia, use the lungs for breathing.
 Amphibians breathe through their skin, when they are in water.
 Smaller animals have different organs for breathing.

-BREATHING IN FISH: Fish have a pair of gills.
-The breathe air; dissolved in water; through gills.
+Fish have a pair of gills.
+The breathe air, dissolved in water, through gills.

-BREATHING IN PLANTS: Plants can be of various sizes.
-Developing respiratory organs could not be a fruitful solution for plants; because of their unlimited growth.
+Plants can be of various sizes.
+Developing respiratory organs could not be a fruitful solution for plants, because of their unlimited growth.
 Each plant part breathes through its external layer of cells.
 Roots breathe through root hairs.
 Stems breathe through epidermis.
 Leaves have numerous small pores; called stomata; for breathing.